jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 ### Frida on the roll

-Let's have a quick look at the following js code which will invoke the decryption method `a()` with our supplied value.
+Let's have a quick look at the following JS code which will invoke the decryption method `a()` with our supplied value.
+We have built this JS code to override the decryption method.

 #### decrypt.js